2015 Wootton Bassett rail incident: Prosecution

 On 9 December 2015, the ORR announced that WCR and the driver of the train were to be prosecuted for offences contrary to the Health and Safety at Work etc. Act 1974.
 An initial hearing was scheduled to be heard at Swindon Magistrates Court on 11 January 2016, but postponed until 20 January.
 When the case opened, neither the driver, nor WCR, entered pleas.
 The case was committed to Swindon Crown Court, where it was scheduled to be heard on 19 February; unconditional bail was granted to the driver.
 The case was subsequently postponed until 18 March, and then further postponed to an undisclosed date in May 2016.
 In late May, it was announced that the trial would begin on 27 June 2016.

 At the trial, both WCR and the driver pleaded guilty.
 WCR were fined £200,000 plus costs of £64,000.
 The fine imposed was half of the maximum that could have been imposed.
 This was decided by Judge Peter Blair QC after he took mitigating circumstances into account.
+Rail columnist Christian Wolmar was later to describe the fine as "derisory", He opined that WCR should have had its licence to operate withdrawn.
 The driver was sentenced to four months imprisonment, suspended for eighteen months.
 He was also ordered to do 80 hours unpaid work.
 The driver's counsel stated in court that "he would never drive trains again".